Game Over: Commission to Protect Youth Athletes

 Commission Comprised of National Experts in Child Sex Abuse, Law Enforcement, Academia, Trauma, Sports and Investigative Journalism

 The sex abuse scandal centered around Dr. Larry Nassar, team doctor for USA Gymnastics (USAG) and Michigan State University (MSU), is one of the most complex in modern history, involving many institutions, coaches, and adults—all of whom failed to appropriately protect hundreds of children from sex abuse.
 A total of 156 women and girls testified against Larry Nassar at his 2017-18 criminal trial, but 265 have come forward so far.
 Experts believe there are likely more.

-This independent commission will investigate all aspects of the systems that enabled the abuse, examine how they failed, reach conclusions, and issue recommendations to prevent child sex abuse in the future.
-It will be composed of the leading experts in the field of child sex abuse from the medical, social science, legal, and public policy arenas, each of whom is donating their time pro bono to the project.
+This independent commission is investigating all aspects of the systems that enabled the abuse, and will examine how they failed, reach conclusions, and issue recommendations to prevent child sex abuse in the future.
+It is composed of the leading experts in the field of child sex abuse from the medical, social science, legal, and public policy arenas, each of whom is donating their time pro bono to the project.

 Key components of the commission include:

 - Creation of Publicly Available, Searchable Database of All Information

 - Legal and Policy Review by Legal Experts in the United States